nferencko/NicFerenckoProgrammingPortfolio/README.md

 # Nic Ferencko Programming Portfolio

 The projects in this portfolio are among the most interesting I've worked on.
 I hope that they demonstrate my ability to both solve challenging problems and to write clean code.
 My primary programming experiences have been using Java and C++, but I also have varying levels of experience with C, Python, JavaScript/TypeScript, and Erlang.
-Some od the skills I've developed through working on these projects are object oriented design, inheritance, polymorphism, exception handling, and creative problem solving.
+My most recent projects are Trivia Maze Game and BlackJack.
+I believe these two projects most accurately showcase where I am as a programmer today.

 ## Trivia Maze Game (Java)